ikotsov/MovieRama/README.md

 ## Setup and Running the Project

 This project uses [Parcel](https://parceljs.org/) as its web application bundler.
-To get started with running the project locally on your machine, follow the steps below:
+To get started with running the project locally on your machine, follow the steps below.

+Please note that simply downloading the code and opening the `index.html` file in a browser will not work correctly.
+Due to the use of ES6 modules (`type="module"` in the script tag), opening the file directly from the file system will result in Cross-Origin Resource Sharing (CORS) errors.

+To avoid these CORS errors, it's necessary to serve the project through a local server, which is automatically handled by Parcel.

 ### Prerequisites